 Is it possible to pay for services provided by healthcare professionals and if so, which restrictions apply?

 It is possible for a pharmaceutical company to pay for services provided by HCPs, as long as there is a legitimate reason to hire them.
-Fees for services should be the reasonable and represent fair-market rate.
+Fees for services should be reasonable and represent fair-market rate.
 There are also no laws or regulations that require HCPs to obtain pre-approval from their employer before signing a service contract with a pharmaceutical company.
-However, the pharmaceutical company should inform the HCP’s employer of its intent to enter the service contract, especially if the HCPs are deemed to be government officials (specifically as there may be additional internal regulations or rules of the HCPs’ employer which may apply to the HCPs provision of services).
+However, the pharmaceutical company should inform the HCPs’ employer of its intent to enter the service contract, especially if the HCPs are deemed to be government officials (specifically as there may be additional internal regulations or rules of the HCPs’ employer which may apply to the HCPs provision of services).

 Are pharmaceutical companies permitted to provide grants or donations to healthcare professionals or healthcare institutions?
 Does it matter if the grant or donation is monetary or in kind?

 It may be permissible for companies to provide grants or donations to healthcare institutions if there is a legitimate reason to do so whether the grant or donation is monetary or in kind.
-However, the companies should not provide the grants or donations directly to the HCPs or such donations might be accused as a “quid pro quo” should there be any procurement or other contract awarded by the relevant HCPs.
+However, companies should not provide the grants or donations directly to the HCPs as such donations might be construed as a “quid pro quo”.

 Are pharmaceutical companies required to disclose details of transfers of value to healthcare professionals or healthcare institutions?
 If so, please indicate whether this is a legal requirement or not, and describe briefly what the companies must report and how.
 Do these transparency requirements apply to foreign companies and/or companies that do not yet have products on the market?